henry11241/my_portfolio/README.md

 ## Known Issues

 - The original HTML5 UP template uses jQuery, which may conflict with React's rendering and event handling.
+If some animations are not working as expected, please reload the page.

 ## Technologies Used